inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/config-server/config-docs.md

 To help with searching documentation for specific objects, you can filter the documentation using the filter text box above.

 ![Picture of documentation filtered for 'attach'](assets/config-docs-filter.png)

+Since version `2.6.2` the files, where a specific object is defined, are also tracked.
+If an object is only used or mentioned in a configuration file, the file will not be shown in the particular object documentation.

+If you click on a specific file path in an object documentation, the configuration file, which defines the object will be opened.

 ## Writing your own Configuration Docs